-As reopening plans for Walt Disney World get underway, Disney fans are bound to feel relieved that the most magical place on earth will once more be welcoming guests.
+With the Walt Disney World parks now reopened, Disney fans are relieved that the most magical place on earth is once more be welcoming guests.
 But like everything in the era of COVID, it’s not exactly business as usual at WDW – new preparations and practices have been implemented to make sure that guests (and cast members) can stay safe and healthy on property.
-Here is what Disney has planned to protect parkgoers, and how you can do your part!
+Here is what Disney is doing to protect parkgoers, and how you can do your part!
 Please note that the situation is always changing, and WDW is carefully adhering to the latest advice from health and government authorities, so you should visit WDW’s website for the latest updates.

 1. Physical Distancing